roblem28/auto-annotated-portfolio/content/pages/index.md

       I'm a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
-Once you're impressed, you can continue to scroll down to see more details and credentials about me.
+      I’m sharing this information to highlight the dedication and hard work I’ve invested over the past few years.
+I hope it showcases my achievements and the expertise I’ve developed.
+Please feel free to continue reviewing the additional details and credentials that provide further insight into my experience and qualifications.
     actions:
       - type: Button
         label: Hire me